-Working from Your Own Computing Devices
+Working from Personal Devices

-Protect Your IAS Credentials
+Protecting Your IAS Credentials

-Your IAS credentials give you access to a wealth of resources and access to our internal restricted resources.
+Your IAS credentials give you access to a wealth of resources as well as to our internal restricted resources.
 By accepting the IAS credentials, you are bound by our Computer Use Policy for those credentials.

 - IAS - General use network with access to Internet but not to restricted IAS resources such as Electronic Library resources.

 - eduroam - While on-campus and connected to eduroam, you will have access to the Internet as well as to restricted IAS resources.
 Users must install an eduroam certificate on their computers before they are able to use this network, please visit the IAS Wireless User Guide for more information and instructions.